-What we don’t often realize is the incredible anxiety most of them are feeling as they walk through our doors.
+We don’t often realize the incredible anxiety most of them feel as they walk through our doors.

 Their minds are racing with questions.

-The answer to those questions will most likely determine whether or not they ever come back.
+The answer to those questions will most likely determine whether they ever return.

 For some, it may even determine where they spend eternity!

 Here’s my unofficial list of a first time guest’s questions:

 1. Is the roof going to cave in on me?
 Or sometimes stated, “Am I going to get struck by lightning?”

 Many of our guests feel the incredible contrast between their current lifestyle and what God wants from them.
 Because of this, they think that God and they are on the outs and that He’s probably ticked off at them.